kern-3/accurate/README.md

 ```

 ## Frontend
-Whats the point of a backend without a front end‽ This is hosted on a server that the [accuracy.news](accuracy.news) domain points to.
+Whats the point of a backend without a front end‽ This is hosted on a server that the [accuracy.netlify.app](https://accuracy.netlify.app) domain points to.
 To host it on your local computer, do this!
 * HTML
 * CSS
 * Javascript